Does Adobe Analytics Accept APIs? The Ultimate Guide for Marketers and Analysts

 Scripts or tools can be scheduled to query APIs periodically, automating processes for reporting or data pipeline creation.

-For more detailed instructions, Adobe provides API documentation through their Developer Console.
+For more detailed instructions, Adobe provides API documentation through its Developer Console.

 Best Practices for API Integration